|Nutritional Guidelines (per serving)|

 Also, an optional ingredient called for is "apple fiber."
 Most health food markets and lots of online stores carry this inexpensive nutritional supplement which contains about 10% apple pectin.
 Apple pectin adds texture and flavor to bread recipes, even though a small amount is used.
-We like the NOW Foods brand apple fiber quality and price.

 - Dry Ingredients:

 - 4.8 ounces/135 grams white rice flour

 - 2.6 ounces/75 grams sweet sorghum flour

 - 2 tablespoons/25 grams sugar (cane)

 - 1/4 teaspoon ginger (ground, adds flavor and acts as a natural preservative)

 - Optional: 1 tablespoon/7 grams apple fiber (a dry nutritional supplement, available at health food stores)

 - 3 large egg whites (room temperature, 114 grams)